avian2/jsonmerge/README.rst

 If a merge strategy is not specified in the schema, *objectMerge* is used to objects and *overwrite* for all other values.

+You can implement your own strategies by making subclasses of jsonmerge.strategies.Strategy and passing them to Merger() constructor.

 Limitations
 -----------

-Schemas that do not have a well-defined type (e.g. schemas using *allOf*, *anyOf* and *oneOf*) do not work well.
-Documents conforming to such schemas could require merging, for example, a string to an object.
+Merging of documents with schemas that do not have a well-defined type (e.g. schemas using *allOf*, *anyOf* and *oneOf*) will likely fail.
+Such documents could require merging of two values of different types.
+For example, *jsonmerge* does not know how to merge a string to an object.

+You can work around this limitation by defining for your own strategy that defines what to do in such cases.
+See docstring documentation for the *Strategy* class on how to do that. get_schema() however currently provides no support for ambiguous schemas like that.

 Requirements